Hello Bazel

 mkdir hello-bazel && cd hello-bazel

-The final step before we can build bazel targets is to define our WORKSPACE and root BUILD.bazel files.
+The final step before we can build bazel targets is to define our

-touch WORKSPACE BUILD.bazel
+touch MODULE.bazel BUILD.bazel

 This will create empty configuration files that Bazel will use.